-Regex for URL Matching — HTTP, HTTPS, and URI Patterns
+Regex for URL Matching — 5 HTTP/HTTPS/URI Patterns | Free, In-Browser

 Common Patterns